Ehntae/AeTypeFall/README.md

 * Clone this repository into a directory of your choice.
 * Open your command line and change the working directory to the cloned **AeTypeFall** directory.
 * Run the following command: "*npm install*"
+* Next, install the TSLint extension into your editor for dynamic linting.
+(Tested and working with VSCode)

 ### To create your first **AeTypeFall** project